Thursday

 Watch and enjoy any YouTube video together with your team.

-Mixers are activities in Thursday.
-In mixers, you breakout into smaller groups to enhance participation and engage in a diverse set of activities.
+Mixers are breakout activities in Thursday and each Mixer is distinct in its size and dynamic.
 From fun games to meaningful conversations, competitive rounds to team-building sessions.

 Thursday was designed so that you can start easily with one click or customize it endlessly to suit your team's needs.
-To reduce any friction, we even allowed hosts to start without signing up.
 Hosts could schedule socials to their calendars, have new activities scheduled automatically using templates, and share them with the whole team using our Slack bot, reliving their best memories.

 Scheduling a social, made simple with templates.